Having a child is a wonderful, life-changing event that will bring you so much happiness.

 - General Saving Tips for Shopping Baby-Related Items

-As a new parent, one of the things that’s going to help your finances the most is simply following basic money management tips.
+As a new parent, one of the things that are going to help your finances the most is simply following basic money management tips.

 But, when you have a child, you have to be much more careful with managing your money.